UMN-EDA/RTA-simulator/README.md

 + python 3.6.3
 + pip 21.2.3

-### Download and install on machine
+### Download and install on a machine
-Clone the repository using the following commands and change directory to RTA-simulator home directory:
+Clone the repository using the following commands and change the directory to RTA-simulator home directory:

 ```
 git clone https://github.com/UMN-EDA/RTA-simulator.git
 cd RTA-simulator
 ```

-To install RTA-simulator create a virtual environment, activate it, and install the python pacakges needed using the following commands (working interent connection is needed to download and install the python pacakges listed in the requirements.txt file):
+To install RTA-simulator, create and activate a virtual environment, and install the python packages needed using the following commands:
+Note that a working internet connection is needed to download and install the python packages listed in the requirements.txt file:

 ```
 python3 venv -m UMN-RTA